USAJOBS/openopps-help/what-is-new/index.md

 *	Fixed the layout of the USAJOBS logo in the internship emails.

-## Changes made November 4, 2019

-### Enhancements

-* Enhanced reporting and metrics.
-  * Created new report for Department of State administrators to view data based on the internship cycle.
-  * Updated reports with more relevant data and filtering options for administrators.
-* Added a new feature for adminstrators and help desk to view a user's profile, including the opportunities or internships a user has created or applied to.
-* Added a new 'delete' feature so a user can delete a draft opportunity from their dashboard landing page.

 ## Changes made October 21, 2019

 ### Enhancements